 Safety is a priority at Zephyr Point.
 All of our Summer staff is CPR and First Aid certified, and your child will always be supervised by certified American Red Cross lifeguards while swimming, kayaking, and any other activities by the water.
 In addition COVID-19 precautions will be taken as necessary according to state and county mandates.

-All campers will be required to complete the 2022 Child-Youth Medical Form with COVID Waiver prior to the start of camp.
+All campers will be required to complete the 2023 Child-Youth Medical Form prior to the start of camp.
 This will be on your registration page and will open 45 days before the first week of camp.
 We will send email reminders to everyone.

 Camp Zephyr requires new, up-to-date medical forms each summer.
 We cannot let campers participate without receiving these forms prior to their arrival at camp.

 Camp Zephyr is a 5-day, non-residential (not overnight), Christian based, summer day-camp program for first through sixth graders.
 Children must have completed kindergarten to attend camp.
 The program runs Monday – Friday, weekly from June 19th to August 11th.
 Camper check-in begins at 8:45am and pick-up is between 4:00 and 4:15 pm.

 We understand that schedules can often be difficult to coordinate, so we are making an effort to accommodate!
 We are offering an early drop-off option (starting at 7:45 am) and late pick-up option (concluding at 5:15 pm).
 Choose one (early arrival or late pickup) for $30 or do both for $50 for the week!

 |Session||2023 Dates||Transportation Available from:|

 |Week 1||June 19-23||Reno|

 |Week 2||June 26-30||South Lake Tahoe|

 |Week 3||Jul 3-7||Carson City|